Enumerating Tuples In SwiftUI

 import Combine

-// 01 Create a custom struct that conforms to Identifiable
+// Custom struct conforming to Identifiable

 struct Foo: Identifiable {